Bilovodsk: Early history

 Remnants of a Neolithic settlement have been uncovered near the settlement.

 Bilovodsk was originally founded in 1686.
 Its first inhabitants were Cossacks who settled on the free land, as well as fugitive serfs fleeing their enslavers.
 However, due to the fact that the settlement was founded without the Tsar's permission and the residents took part in the Bulavin Rebellion, the government of the Tsardom of Russia sent a punitive expedition that burned down the village by royal decree in 1708.
 The area was resettled in 1717.

 In 1779, it was assigned to Voronezh Governorate in the Russian Empire.
 In 1797, it was reassigned to the Sloboda Ukraine Governorate.

 According to the Russian Empire census of 1897, out of the 12,630 inhabitants of Bilovodsk, only about 1,300 were literate.

-In the Soviet Union

-Bilovodsk saw fighting during the Russian Civil War.
-Eventually, the town was captured and the war was won by the Bolsheviks, who established the Soviet Union on much of the territory of the former Russian Empire.
+Under the Tsarist rule local inhabitants engaged in plough production.

+20th century

+During World War I and the Ukrainian War of Independence, Bilovodsk was captured by German troops in April 1918, and passed to the Ukrainian State.
+Then in November 1918, it passed to Don Cossacks, and at the turn of 1918 and 1919, it was captured by the Bolsheviks.
+In June 1919, it was captured by White Russian forces.
+In December 1919, it was recaptured by the Bolsheviks.

+Afterwards it was administratively part of the Donets Governorate of Ukraine.
 In 1923, Bilovodsk Raion was established, with Bilovodsk as its administrative center.

 As a result of the Holodomor, a manmade famine in Soviet Ukraine between 1932 and 1933, there were a documented 185 deaths in Bilovodsk and surrounding villages.

 During World War II, Bilovodsk was occupied by Nazi Germany between July 13, 1942 and January 20, 1943.
 During the occupation, they heavily destroyed the economy and infrastructure of the entire Bilovodsk Raion, and kidnapped 136 young people from Bilovodsk alone for forced labor in Germany.

 The village received urban-type settlement status in 1957.